axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 title: Our Reference Baseline
 weight: 1
 bookCollapseSection: true
-description: This is our reference baseline of technologies and techniques we use on a project.
+description: Establishing a reference baseline for our projects is crucial for enhancing the overall efficiency and effectiveness of our operations.
 ---

 # Our Reference Baseline

 Establishing a reference baseline for our projects is crucial for enhancing the overall efficiency and effectiveness of our operations.
-This initiative aims to standardize processes, reduce decision fatigue, and improve productivity by ensuring all projects adhere to a consistent set of standards and practices.

-By minimizing variability and providing a common framework, we enhance communication, streamline workflows, and maintain high-quality deliverables.
-This baseline also facilitates better training and onboarding, ensures compliance with regulatory and security requirements, and allows for easier scaling of projects and teams.

-Additionally, it encourages continuous improvement by providing a foundation for ongoing evaluation and optimization.
-Ultimately, the reference baseline sets us up for sustained success and growth, addressing current challenges while paving the way for future scalability.
+This initiative benefits multiple stakeholders in various ways:

+* For customers, it ensures improved quality and consistency in deliverables, faster response times through streamlined processes, and clear communication due to standardized practices.

+* For the team, it reduces decision fatigue by minimizing the number of decisions required, enhances productivity through streamlined workflows and standardized tools, and fosters better collaboration by providing a common framework.

+* For Axelerant, it supports scalability by establishing a robust foundation, ensures compliance and security by adhering to regulatory and security requirements, and promotes continuous improvement through ongoing evaluation and optimization.

-At this time, this baseline is standardized for our projects in CDM but will eventually also apply to our managed projects.
+At this time, this baseline is standardized for our support projects but will eventually also apply to our managed projects.

 ## Git Workflow and Health